eurobin-wp1/tum-tb-perception/README.md

 The `pose_estimator_node` runs continuously; for each received detection result, it:
 * extracts segments of the point cloud that correspond to each object that was detected in the image; for this, each 3D point is back-projected onto the image plane to determine if it lies within a given bounding box.
 * estimates the 3D position of each detected object through a measure of the aggregate of its pointcloud segment (currently the mean).
-* estimates the 3D orientation of the taskboard from its point cloud segment.
+* estimates the 3D orientation of the task board from its point cloud segment.
-* publishes and optionally visualizes the object positions and a coordinate frame that describes the pose of the taskboard.
+* publishes and optionally visualizes the object positions and a coordinate frame that describes the pose of the task board.

-In order to estimate the taskboard orientation, we find a coordinate frame whose i) `z`-axis points perpendicular to the face and upwards, ii) `x`-axis points from the left to the right side of the board, and iii) `y`-axis points from the bottom to the top side of the board.
+In order to estimate the task board orientation, we find a coordinate frame whose i) `z`-axis points perpendicular to the face and upwards, ii) `x`-axis points from the left to the right side of the board, and iii) `y`-axis points from the bottom to the top side of the board.
 This is achieved by:
 * filtering the point cloud segment to remove outliers
-* fitting a plane through the remaining points and computing its normal vector; this vector represents the `z`-axis of the taskboard
+* fitting a plane through the remaining points and computing its normal vector; this vector represents the `z`-axis of the task board
-* projecting all points onto the plane and fitting a minimum-bounding rectangle on the points; the sides of this rectangle are parallel to the `x` and `y` axes of the taskboard
+* projecting all points onto the plane and fitting a minimum-bounding rectangle on the points; the sides of this rectangle are parallel to the `x` and `y` axes of the task board
 * if possible, finding the specific directions of the `x` and `y` vectors using information about the 3D positions of objects:
-  * dividing the taskboard rectangle into four quadrants
+  * dividing the task board rectangle into four quadrants
   * recognizing quadrants 1-4 from the objects that lie within them (e.g. `slider` is expected to be inside quadrant 4)
-  * finding the correspondin corners of the taskboard
+  * finding the correspondin corners of the task board
   * setting the directions of `x` and `y` such that they point towards the two right-side corners and the top-side corners, respectively.

 ### Slider Task Solver